Rugved1012/Jarvis-project/README.md

 A simple offline/online voice assistant implemented in Python.
 Jarvis listens for the wake word ("jarvis"), accepts spoken commands, can open websites, play music links, read headlines, and forward general queries to a generative AI (Gemini) to produce spoken replies.

-> NOTE: This repository currently contains hard-coded API keys in the source code.
-Remove and rotate any exposed keys immediately and use environment variables or a secure secret store.
-See "Security" below.

 ## Features
 - Wake-word detection using the microphone.